oracle/solaris-openstack-utils/os_kilo_setup/README.md

 Place the images in the ./os_kilo_setup/images directory, the script will automatically add them to Glance image store during bring-up.

-2. Install packages
+- [ ] DInstall packages

 ```
 $ pkg install openstack
 ```

-3. Create a new boot environment to fall back to and boot into it
+- [ ] Create a new boot environment to fall back to and boot into it

 ```
 $ beadm create -a ostk-k && reboot
 ```

-4. Create a boot environment to install Openstack using this script.
+- [ ] DCreate a boot environment to install Openstack using this script.
 We can fall back to the 'ostk-k' environment if there is a mistake.
 Boot into the environment to start the Openstack configuration.